Quranism: Early Islam

-The Kharijite rejection of Hadiths
+Kharijites

 A categorical rejection of Hadiths, as can be found today among the Quranists, is already known in the early days of Islam by the Kharijites.
 For example, Abū l-Qāsim al-Balkhī (d.
-931) in his Kitāb al-Maqālāt speaks of the Kharijites as "those who declare the tradition completely null and void and claim that one only needs to know what the Book literally speaks of" (allaḏīna yufsidūna n-naql kullahu wa-yazʿumūna annahu lā yajibu l-ʿilm illā bimā naṭaqa bihi al-kitāb naṣṣan).
-The Muʿtazilite thinker Dirār ibn ʿAmr (d. ca. 815) reports that, according to the teachings of the two Kharijite sects the Azraqites and Bazīghites, "knowledge of religion can only be acquired from the Qur'an and they rejected the Ijmāʿ and the traditions" (ʿilm al-dīn innamā yudraku min qibal al-Qurʾān faqaṭ wa-ankarū al-ijmāʿ wa-l-aḫbār kullahā).
+931) in his Kitāb al-Maqālāt speaks of the Kharijites as "those who declare the tradition completely null and void and claim that one only needs to know what the Book literally speaks of".
+The Muʿtazilite thinker Dirār ibn ʿAmr (d. ca. 815) reports that, according to the teachings of the two Kharijite sects the Azraqites and Bazighites, "knowledge of religion can only be acquired from the Qur'an and they rejected the Ijmāʿ and the traditions".
 A letter that the early Khārijī ʿAbdallāh ibn Ibād is said to have sent to the Umayyad caliph ʿAbd al-Malik ibn Marwān in the year 76 of the Hijra (695) rejects Hadiths as the basis for the imposition of duties and prohibitions and admonishes people to adhere only to the Qur'an.
-The Bidʿīya, a subgroup of the Azraqites, is said to have recognised only two daily obligatory prayers with reference to Sura 11:114.
+The Bidʿīya (Note: The Bidʿīya were a subgroup of the Azraqites, a Kharijite sect.
+The name derives from bidʿa (innovation), a term in Islamic theology referring to religious practices considered to be introduced after the time of the islamic Prophet Muhammad.), a subgroup of the Azraqites, is said to have recognised only two daily obligatory prayers with reference to Sura 11:114.